M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Experiment Details

 \subsection{ASR Benchmark Details}

-We utilize the CTC-attention model as our ASR baseline, following the instructions of the well-known ESPnet~\cite{Watanabe2018} toolkit.
-More specifically, we follow the espnet2 format due to its more unified and integrated code pattern.
-We use Conformer~\cite{Gulati2020} as our encoder, which is improved from the Transformer by capturing both long-distance information and local representations.
-Our Conformer encoder consists of 12 blocks, with hidden linear units $d^{\text{ff}}=2048$ and attention output size $d^{\text{att}}=512$.
+We construct the Attention-based Encoder-Decoder (AED) with the help of the well-known ESPnet~\cite{Watanabe2018} toolkit.
+We use Conformer~\cite{Gulati2020} as the encoder, which consists of 12 blocks, with hidden linear units $d^{\text{ff}}=2048$ and attention output size $d^{\text{att}}=512$.
 Attention head $H$ is set to 8 and the front CNN kernel size is 31.
 As for the decoder, we use the Transformer with 6 blocks ($d^{\text{ff}}=2048$,$H=8$).
 We use BPE as our recognition unit, which consists of 1k tokens obtained by SentencePiece~\cite{Kudo2018}.
 In addition to the attention training objectives, We use a certain degree of CTC loss function.
 CTC weight $\lambda$ is 0.3 during training, while 0.2 for infering.
 SpecAugment~\cite{Park2019} is applied with time mask width $T=40$ and frequency mask with $F=30$.
 Our model is trained on four 24GB 3090 RTX GPUs for 60 epochs.
 The top 10 checkpoints after one epoch training are preserved for model averaging.

-We will release our model and code on ESPnet.
+For the RNN-Transducer (RNN-T), we also adopt Conformer as the encoder, with an intermediate joint network of 320 dimensions.
+The Conformer has 15 blocks, 1024 hidden linear units, 4 attention heads, and 256 attention output dimensions.
+After that, a single layer of LSTM is performed.